-Control Panel is a dashboard in Windows that hosts a long list of applets that controls your Windows experience.
-Even though it seems to be replaced by the Settings app in Windows 10 I don’t see its core functions will ever vanished.
+Control Panel is a dashboard in Windows with a long list of applets that control your Windows experience.
+Even though it seems to be replaced by the Settings app in Windows 10 I don’t see its core functions will ever vanish.
 Since it’s such an important piece to both Windows and user experience, do you know that Microsoft has dumped a number of ways for you to open it easily?

 From Keyboard Shortcut

 Well, even though I hoped, Microsoft doesn’t actually have a specific keyboard shortcut assigned to take you straight to Control Panel.
-But here is how you can create one on your own.
+But you can create one on your own and here is how.

-In Windows 7 and 8.1, you can always press Windows key, start typing control, and press Enter to launch Control Panel as well.
+In Windows 7 and above, you can always press Windows key, start typing control, and press Enter to launch Control Panel as well.
 That’s actually what I do most of the times.

 What about the Run menu?
 Press Win + R, type in Control, hit Enter, and Control Panel opens.